magn0053/total-steam-price/README.md

 ```
 This will automatically restart the application on code updates, very useful for developement

+## Register the first user

+To register the first user, create a new user using the registation code "firstUser" - this will be disabled whenever any other user exist.
+This is done at *yourdomain.com/dashboard/register*.

 # Just a practial note
 It's my first time really working open-source and using GitHub - any tips and tricks are very welcome!